 General Internal Medicine:

-Another study by the Journal of General Internal Medicine found that gift card incentives were more effective in increasing adherence to medication regimens among low-income individuals than other incentives, such as cash.
+A Journal of General Internal Medicine study found gift cards more effective than cash in boosting medication adherence among low-income individuals.
 The study participants were divided into two groups.
 One group received gift card incentives for adherence to their medication regimen, while the other group received cash incentives.
-The results showed that the group that received gift card incentives had a higher adherence rate than those that received cash incentives.
+The results indicated that the gift card group had higher adherence rates than the cash group.

-Furthermore, gift cards can also be used to purchase items not covered by cash incentives, such as over-the-counter medications, which can lead to better adherence to medication regimens.
+Moreover, gift cards can contribute to better medication regimen adherence by allowing the purchase of items not covered by cash incentives, such as over-the-counter medications.

 Healthcare Intelligence Network: